Marketing Beginner Updated 2026-03-22

 Social proof is the principle that people follow the actions and opinions of others to make decisions, particularly when they’re unsure what to do.

 Robert Cialdini coined the term in his 1984 book Influence.
 It explains why we check restaurant reviews before booking, why “bestseller” labels boost sales, and why testimonials on landing pages move the needle on conversion rates.
-Not a marketing trick — it’s human wiring.
+Not a marketing trick.
+It’s human wiring.

 A 2024 BrightLocal survey found that 87% of consumers read online reviews for local businesses.
 People trust other people more than they trust brands.
 Full stop.